-- Beginning January 1, 2020, SB 196 provides that property owned by a CLT qualifies for the welfare exemption if specified conditions are met, and the exemption cannot be denied if the vacant land does not have a residential structure in the course of construction. - This bill requires the community land trust to be liable for property tax for the years for which the property was exempt under these provisions if the property was not developed or rehabilitated, or at least in the process of being developed or rehabilitated, within five years of the lien date following the date of acquisition by the community land trust. - If the property becomes subject to property tax, this bill provides that supplemental and escape assessments are to be made within five years of the lien date following the date on which the property becomes subject to taxation. - SB 196 creates a rebuttable presumption that the sale or resale price of the dwelling or unit includes both the dwelling or unit and the land leased from a CLT on which the dwelling or unit is situated.
-This bill provides that any corrections of base year values or declines in value resulting from the application of this rebuttable presumption apply to all lien dates occurring after September 25, 2016.
+- SB 196 provides that property owned by a CLT qualifies for the welfare exemption for a five-year period, if specified conditions are met. - This bill provides the exemption cannot be denied if the vacant land does not have a residential structure in the course of construction.
+Once a rental housing development is in the course of construction, this bill provides that the property qualifies for the welfare exemption. - This bill requires the community land trust to be liable for property tax for the years for which the property was exempt under these provisions if the property was not developed or rehabilitated, or at least in the process of being developed or rehabilitated: - By January 1, 2025, if the property was acquired by the CLT before January 1, 2020. - Within five years of the lien date following the date of acquisition by the community land trust, if the property was acquired by the CLT on and after January 1, 2020 and before January 1, 2025. - If the property becomes subject to property tax, this bill provides that supplemental and escape assessments are to be made within five years of the lien date following the date on which the property becomes subject to taxation. - This bill requires the State Board of Equalization (BOE) to annually collect data from county assessors regarding the exemption. - SB 196 creates a rebuttable presumption that the sale or resale price of the dwelling or unit includes both the dwelling or unit and the land leased from a CLT on which the dwelling or unit is situated.
+This bill provides that any corrections of base year values or declines in value resulting from the application of this rebuttable presumption apply to all lien dates occurring after September 27, 2016.